aws-samples/amazon-managed-service-for-apache-flink-examples/python/README.md

 ### Developing PyFlink 1.15 on Apple Silicon macOS

-> This limitation only applies to Flink 1.15.
+> 🚨 This limitation only applies to Flink 1.15, and only for local development.
-> If you are using Flink 1.18 and later you can develop PyFlink on your machine, installing PyFlink library directly as
+> With Flink 1.18 or later you can install PyFlink libraries on your macOS machine as any other Python library.
-> you are normally doing with other Python libraries.
+> See the [Getting Started](./GettingStarted) for more details.

 PyFlink version 1.15 has [known issues](https://issues.apache.org/jira/browse/FLINK-25188) on macOS machines using Apple Silicon chips (e.g. M1) due to Python dependencies.
 You cannot install the `apache-pyflink==1.15.4` library on the machine, directly.
 This make it difficult to develop PyFlink 1.15 applications on Apple Silicon.